letigsainz/tech-writing/Service Discovery/howTo.md

 ## ECS Services

-In order to register your ECS service with Consul, you'll add a few environment variables to your ECS task definition.
+In order to register your ECS service with Consul, you'll add the following environment variables to your ECS task definition.

 * Your service's name.
 * Service tags.